Mike Redmond

 Redmond batted and threw right-handed.
-He made his major league debut on May 31, 1998, and played his final game on July 2, 2010, and was part of the Florida Marlins team that won the 2003 World Series.
-He was named the manager of the Marlins on November 1, 2012.
-After two and a half years, Redmond was fired on May 17, 2015.
+He made his major league debut on May 31, 1998, and played his final game on July 2, 2010.
+He was also part of the Florida Marlins team that won the 2003 World Series.
+Redmond was named the manager of the Marlins on November 1, 2012.
+After two and a half years, he was fired on May 17, 2015.
+In 2017, he was then hired by the Colorado Rockies as a coach.

 Early life

-Michael Patrick Redmond was born on May 5, 1971, in Seattle, five minutes after his fraternal twin brother, Patrick Michael.
+Redmond was born on May 5, 1971, in Seattle, five minutes after his fraternal twin brother, Patrick Michael.
 His father, Pat Sr., was a grocery store buyer.

 Redmond grew up in Kirkland, Washington, where he played Little League baseball.
 His family moved to Spokane, Washington, where Mike and his brother attended Gonzaga Preparatory School, graduating in 1989.
 Mike, a catcher, and Patrick, a shortstop, both played baseball for the Gonzaga Prep baseball team.
 In his senior season at Gonzaga Prep, Mike had a .300 batting average with three home runs and 21 runs batted in.
 He set a single-game record for putouts by a catcher with 15, the single-season record for assists with 114.

 Both Redmond brothers committed to attend Gonzaga University, where they played college baseball for the Gonzaga Bulldogs baseball team, when it competed in the Pacific-10 Conference (Pac-10), from 1990 through 1993.
 Redmond was named a first team Pac-10 all-conference selection in 1991 and 1992.
 Redmond was invited to Homestead, Florida, where he participated in the United States national baseball team trials for the 1992 Summer Olympics.